mahimak30/GRIP-TheSparksFoundation-OCT23/README.md

 ### Author : Mahima Kakumanu

-This are few of the tasks given to me in the internship from The Sparks Foundation i.e GRIP(Graduate Rotational Internship Program ) October 2023
+This repository consists of projects completed successfully during the October batch of Graduate Rotational Internship Program (GRIP) initiated by The Sparks Foundation.
+There are a total of Eight tasks

 ## Task1
 Prediction using Supervised ML